crgmakes/.github/profile/README.md

 ## Welcome to CRG Makes 👋

-We specialize in custom products for our amazing clients.
+We specialize in open source products involving integrated software and hardware that provides the highest quality user experience.
+Check out our <a href="https://crgmakes.com">website</a> and our YouTube channel.

 ## What Makes Us Different?

 We are real people making real products, focused on customer satisfaction and happiness.
 No robots here or faceless corporations focused on a profits over products.

+## What Next?

+We are currently developing Aquarius, an open source platform targeting hobbyist woodworks, aimed at automating the workshop to make it a safer place to work.

 <!--